November 26-30, 2021

 - The remaining amount is the delegate and his/her family’s responsibility.

-- Contact your County 4-H Youth Development Agent about county funding opportunities.
+- Contact your County 4-H Youth Development Office about county funding opportunities.

 - Check the National 4-H Congress website for a Delegate Handbook and other information.
 Also be sure to visit and like their Facebook page here.